Ahmed looks down at his arms and legs as he explains, "I was born like that. I cannot use my legs because they are deformed so are my hands and arms.”

 This optimism is typical of Ahmed.
 He has never let challenges prevent him from achieving his goals and he is recognized as an important member of his community.
 "My friends used to come to me every morning, pushing my wheelchair to school.
 I used to fix many electrical devices at home and help many friends identifying issues they had with their phones.
 I was very ambitious and wanted to become an engineer when I grow up.”

-However, the deformation in Ahmed's limbs made joining Engineering seems impossible due to remote location of the Faculty which was in the outskirt of the city.
-“I went for sociology as it was my second favorite major, but engineering was always there in my blood."
-Ahmed said and went on explaining: "It seemed strange to many students at the Faculty that a person like me would survive finishing four academic years of college.
-However, being sociable and friendly with everyone, I coped with the situation and owned the respect of my friends who also played a major role in my current success”.
+Wheelchair bound, the remote location of the faculty – on the city outskirts and far from his home in the Mualla district in Aden – prevented Ahmed from studying engineering.
+But it did not stop him from obtaining a university degree.
+Endlessly determined, Ahmed studied sociology – his second love.
+"It seemed strange to many students that a person like me would be able to complete four years of college.
+However, being sociable and friendly with everyone, I coped with the situation and owned the respect of my friends – who also played a major role in my current success.”

-"My father and mother are retired and their salary is barely enough to pay for basic needs of my family. " Ahmed said and went on "I always wanted to start a small business and generate an income that supports the whole family.
-Therefore, my ultimate dream was to find a grant that helps me achieving the goal of becoming independent though opening my small store for mobile maintenance.
+"My father and mother are retired and their salary is barely enough to pay for basic needs of my family.
+I always wanted to start a small business support the whole family.
+So my ultimate dream was to find a grant that would help me to open my small store for mobile maintenance.”

 "I devoted part of the front side of my family's house as a store and bought the maintenance equipment and accessories.
-The people come to me to fix their mobile phones, buy accessories or charge their phones with credits.
-They also come to pay off their landline phone and internet bills through a system I have in my computer, in return for small fees."
+Now, people come to me to fix their mobile phones, buy accessories or charge their phones with credits.
+They also come to pay off their landline phone and Internet bills through a system I have in my computer, in return for small fees."